RELIEF AND CARING

 After being in development for nearly a decade, Vicks DayCare is launched in the U.S. in 1976.
 The product was initially tested under the DayQuil brand name, but research didn’t show any perceived benefits by associating it with NyQuil.

-To help promote the non-drowsy product benefit, the DayCare product is given a sunny orange colour to signify daytime.
+To help promote the non-drowsy product benefit, the DayCare product is given a sunny orange color to signify daytime.

 In 1991, the first Vicks NyQuil extension outside of the bottle makes its U.S. debut in the form of NyQuil LiquiCaps.

-For those with occasional sleeplessness, we created ZzzQuil, an OTC Sleep-Aid.
+For those with occasional sleeplessness, we created ZzzQuil, a non-habit forming OTC Sleep-Aid.
 It’s not for colds.
 It’s not for pains.
 It’s to simply help you sleep soundly and wake refreshed.

 We introduced two new ZzzQuil Liquid flavours for those with occasional sleeplessness: Calming Vanilla Cherry & Soothing Mango Berry.
 They still aren’t for colds and pains.
 They were created to continue helping you sleep soundly and wake refreshed.